yilinTay1/SIT_CSC2012_PSD_AY2023/README.md

 # How to Run The Project

 1. Clone the repository: `https://github.com/yilinTay1/SIT_CSC2012_PSD_AY2023.git`
+2. `cd client`
+3. Install Material UI: `npm install @mui/material @emotion/react @emotion/styled`
+3. Install the latest version of Node: `sudo apt-get install nodejs`
-2. Install dependencies: `npm install`
+4. Install dependencies: `npm install`
-3. Install react-bootstrap: `npm install react-bootstrap bootstrap`
+5. Install react-bootstrap: `npm install react-bootstrap bootstrap`
-4. Make sure your Node.js and npm versions are up to date for `React 18`
-5. `cd client` and install dependencies via `npm install`
 6. Run the project: `npm run dev`
 7. View the web application on: `http://localhost:3000`

 ## If you encounter issues running the project or encounter dependency errors:

-- Check your Node.js version
+- Check your Node.js version.
+Make sure your Node.js and npm versions are up to date for `React 18`
 - Use yarn instead of npm

 # Backend